vitaliidzubenko/appium-task/README.md

 ios.app.file.name=
  ```

-can be found by path: `./src/main/resources/application.properties`
+Can be found by path: `./src/main/resources/application.properties`

 ___
 ### Cucumber Report generation
+- Cucumber Report will be generated automatically, after tests execution (based on the properties)
-Report URL can be found in console output.
+- Report URL can be found in console output

-Screenshot will be attached in case of failure.
+- Screenshot will be attached in case of failure

 ![reportUrl.png](https://github.com/vitaliidzubenko/appium-task/blob/main/src/main/resources/readme/reportUrl.png)